nwager/kernel-docs/docs/reference/patch_acceptance_criteria.rst

 BugLink
 ^^^^^^^

-Patches and cover letter must have a link to a Launchpad bug as the first line of the description.
+Patches and cover letter should have a link to a Launchpad bug as the first line of the description.

 The link must be in the short form ``https://bugs.launchpad.net/bugs/XXXXXX``.